 Using a Contingency to Back Out of the Deal

 Let’s assume that you choose to have a home inspection, even though it’s not required by your mortgage lender.
 Let’s further assume that the inspector discovers a serious issue you’re not comfortable taking on (like asbestos of structural issues).

 What are your options then?
 Can you back out of the deal?

 If you include an “inspection contingency” within your purchase contract, you should have the option to back out of the sale based on the inspector’s findings.
 Just make sure you understand the wording of the contingency clause, along with the timeframe it specifies.

 “One of the best things about the home inspection contingency in a purchase contract is that, in most contracts, it is a highly subjective contingency.
 In other words, the buyer most likely has the option to back out of the contract prior to the inspection deadline for nearly any reason: the house smells funny, it turns out that there isn’t a sprinkler system, or the buyer just feels the house has bad juju.”

 But you’ll only gain this kind of protection if you (A) have the home inspected and (B) add a contingency to your purchase agreement.
 This is why many buyers have an inspection performed soon after the seller accepts their offer.

 Your Lender Will Probably Require an Appraisal

 Recap: Is a home inspection required for getting a mortgage loan?
-The short answer is no, inspections are generally not required when using a mortgage loan to buy a house.
-But lenders almost always want to have an appraisal done before they will approve a home loan, in order to determine how much the house is worth.
+The short answer is no. They’re usually optional, and it’s up to the buyer to request one.
+But mortgage lenders almost always require an appraisal to be done, before they will approve a home loan and release funding.